 IMPORTANT CLARIFICATION: To repeat, I am not talking here about hiring an IT (Information Technology) person or someone who creates a website or who handles the networking, digital imaging and other technology jobs around the church, though that can be an important position.
 IT is a technical job; what I am suggesting is a pastoral one.
-The work can be combined, but often requires a very different skill set for each activity.
+Though the work could be combined, it often requires a very different skill set for each activity.
 I have found a person with a pastoral heart can often be taught functional tech skills, but sometimes a real geek (and I use the term with great love and admiration), someone who thinks in computer code and circuits, doesn't always have an interest or ability in the pastoral aspects of church social networking ministry.